 Don’t worry about replacing this feature on Jetpack.

 If you opt for the paid version of Jetpack, you can also get backups.
 But, even if you do not pay, a backup plugin is a must.

-Two of the best to consider are VaultPress and Updraft Plus.
-Both work very well.
-Keep in mind that you may need to pay for these, but it is an insurance policy.
-If your site goes down for any reason or it crashes due to a plugin issue, you have a clean back up that you can use to restore your website within just a few minutes.
+The option to consider is Updraft Plus.
+Keep in mind that you may need to pay to use them, but it is an insurance policy.
+If your site goes down for any reason or it crashes due to a plugin issue, you have a clean backup that you can use to restore your website within just a few minutes.